 '-Bdir' Load compiler executables (for example, gnat1, the Ada compiler) from dir instead of the default location.
 Only use this switch when multiple versions of the GNAT compiler are available.
-See the gcc manual page for further details.
+See Section "Directory Options" in The GNU Compiler Collection, for further details.
 You would normally use the '-b' or '-V' switch instead.